robfatland/greenandblack/index.md

 ## Just make it green and black

+This repository concerns (please apply AND):

+- working on a PC
+- with an installed Ubuntu (Debian) Linux bash shell
+- unhappy with the color-coded text
+- while using **bash** and **vi** (**vim**)
+- plus the prompt is "helpful" (stupid)
-This repository concerns (a) working on a PC (b) with Ubuntu (Debian) Linux installed (c) feeling very unhappy with color-coded text in bash and vi (vim) and (d) changing it to all be green text on a black background.
-This personal bias was acquired in the mid 1980s.
+- wondering how much effort it would be to go to green text on a black background

+This personal bias was acquired by the author in the mid 1980s.

-Nothing tricky or hidden here; I just wearied of re-looking-it-up all the time.
+There is nothing tricky here; I just got tired of looking it up all the time.

 ### bash: